 - She insisted on living in a one story single family house.

 - She insisted on having a back yard with a view.

-And although some renovations had to be made – it ended up being a great home for my mother.
-(Even though she kept insisting her 2 story townhome iin Fort Lauderdale was much, much better!)
+And although some renovations had to be made it ended up being a great home for my mother.
+(Even though she kept insisting her 2 story townhome in Fort Lauderdale was much, much better!)

 But again, if your parents are dealing with any form of cognitive decline, please take that into consideration when working with them to downsize.

-5. Go Through The Process Slowly
+5. Be Prepared To Go Through The Process Slowly

 And let’s face it, cleaning out our spaces, decluttering and downsizing is not necessarily a pleasant task for most anyone.
 I learned that when my husband passed away.